aws-samples/ml-edge-getting-started/samples/onnx_accelerator_sample2/source/frontend/README.md

 Deploy a pipeline stack to create a code repository with a single branch and a CI/CD pipeline.
 Then, push the code to the repository for the pipeline to build and deploy the web application.

+1. Enter the code sample frontend directory.
+    ```shell
+    $ cd samples/onnx_accelerator_sample2/source/frontend
+    ```
-1. Run AWS CLI command line tool to deploy the `onnxacceleratormobilefrontend-dev`.
+2. Run AWS CLI command line tool to deploy the `onnxacceleratormobilefrontend-dev`.
    It contains an AWS CodeCommit repository and an application definition on AWS Amplify console.
     ```shell
     $ aws cloudformation deploy --template-file template-amplify.yaml --stack-name onnxacceleratormobilefrontend-dev --capabilities CAPABILITY_IAM
     ```
-2. Run AWS CLI to retrieve the web application stack outputs and to get the clone URL for the new AWS CodeCommit repository.
+3. Run AWS CLI to retrieve the web application stack outputs and to get the clone URL for the new AWS CodeCommit repository.
     ```shell
     $ aws cloudformation describe-stacks --stack-name onnxacceleratormobilefrontend-dev --query "Stacks[0].Outputs"
     [